sjentsch/lsjDocs/Ch04/Ch04_Descriptives_3.rst

    An illustration of kurtosis.
 On the left, we have a “platykurtic” distribution (kurtosis = -.95) meaning that the distribution has “thin” or flat tails.
-In the middle we have a “mesokurtic” distribution (kurtosit is almost exactly 0) which means that the tails are neither thin or fat.
+In the middle we have a “mesokurtic” distribution (kurtosis is almost exactly 0) which means that the tails are neither thin or fat.
 Finally, on the right, we have a “leptokurtic” distribution (kurtosis = 2.12) indicating that the distribution has “fat” tails.
-Note that kurtosit is measured with respect to a normal distribution (black line).
+Note that kurtosis is measured with respect to a normal distribution (black line).

 .. ----------------------------------------------------------------------------

-The data in the left panel of :numref:`fig-kurtosis` have a pretty flat distribution, with thin tails, so the kurtosit is negative and we call the data *platykurtic*.
-The data in the right panel have a distribution with fat tails, so the kurtosit is positive and we say that the data is *leptokurtic*.
+The data in the left panel of :numref:`fig-kurtosis` have a pretty flat distribution, with thin tails, so the kurtosis is negative and we call the data *platykurtic*.
+The data in the right panel have a distribution with fat tails, so the kurtosis is positive and we say that the data is *leptokurtic*.
 Only the data in the middle panel have neither thin or fat tails, so we say that it is *mesokurtic* and has kurtosis zero.
 This is summarised in the table below: